rbowen/presentations/talking-to-management/slides.md

 # Instead talk about continuing education

 * Expertise in software your company relies on
+* General programming skills
+* A lot of open source is about people skills, rather than technical skills
-* Even better, it's free
+* Even better, it's free (Disclaimer: Nothing is free)

+???

+* People skills - and you can practice on strangers!

+* And, speaking of free ... (next slide)

 ---